pvtrcorps/scene_nodes/README.md

 - Render Properties node now adjusts its parameters depending on the selected render engine.
 - Scene and Output nodes expose additional settings such as frame range, FPS and color mode.
 - Added **Join String** and **Split String** nodes for basic text manipulation.
+- New **Cycles Attributes** node lets you edit Cycles visibility flags with optional filtering.

 ## Usage